Foot and Mouth Disease

 Occurrence

-The foot-and-mouth disease virus (FMDV) is almost worldwide in distribution, with only New Zealand having no recorded FMD outbreaks to date.
+The foot and mouth disease virus (FMDV) is spread almost worldwide, with the exception of New Zealand, where no FMD outbreaks have been recorded to date.
 The disease is endemic in Africa, Asia, the Middle East and parts of South America.
-Other regions may experience sporadic outbreaks: for example, FMD in Europe has occurred twice in the 21st century in the UK (2001 to 2002 and 2007).
+Sporadic outbreaks can occur in other regions: FMD in Europe has already occurred twice in the UK in the 21st century (2001 to 2002 and 2007).

 Symptomatology